 A useful guide to assist with the placement and installation of short term (racks) and long term (lockers) bicycle parking.

 - BikeLink Electronic Lockers in Walnut Creek

-Aside from electronic bicycle lockers at the Walnut Creek BART and Pleasant Hill BART Stations, the City of Walnut Creek currently has four electronic bike lockers located in front of City Hall, 1666 North Main Street, with several more electronic lockers planned for the North Locust and South Broadway Parking Garages in late 2015.
+Aside from electronic bicycle lockers at the Walnut Creek BART and Pleasant Hill BART Stations, the City of Walnut Creek currently has four electronic bike lockers located in front of City Hall (1666 North Main Street) and two at the North Locust Parking Garage (next to the N California Blvd entrance).
 To use these secure, electronic lockers, users must first register and obtain a BikeLink card.

 - Walnut Creek Bicycle Master Plan

 The Walnut Creek Bicycle Plan provides goals, policies and actions which promote cycling a desirable transportation alternative to the automobile.
 The plan addresses the many aspects of planning and infrastructure that affect bicycling in Walnut Creek.
 The adopted final version is dated August 2011.

 - Countywide Bike and Pedestrian Master Plan

 In October 2009, the Authority adopted its first update to the Contra Costa Countywide Bicycle and Pedestrian Plan.
 The 2009 CBPP addresses a number of changes affecting walking and bicycling in Contra Costa that have taken place since adoption of the original CBPP in December 2003.